How to Bounce Back When Work and Life Challenges Overlap

 Reflection is a means to transform a time of stress into a lesson.
 If you show up with your little five minutes at the end of the day and say what worked and what didn’t, you start to see the picture.

 You become aware of what stressful things are, and you also become aware of what makes you die and what fills you with life.
-The next time problems hit the wall, at least it’s not a complete surprise.
-It doesn’t eliminate stress, but it gives you a sense of control.
+The next time problems hit the wall, at least it’s not a complete surprise, which helps reinforce how to cope when work and personal stress overlap.

 6. Practise Self-Compassion to Maintain Motivation